Li-amK/Chatbot/SECURITY.md

 ## Reporting a Vulnerability

-Seeing as this Code should have no vulnerabilities, just open an Issue please
+Seeing as this Code should have no vulnerabilities, just open an Issue as **I just wanted to remark...** please.